 |Regional Business News

-1990-current.
-Comprehensive full text coverage for regional business publications including 75 business journals, newspapers and newswires from all metropolitan and rural areas within the United States.
+1990-present.
+Comprehensive full-text coverage for regional business publications including 80 business journals, newspapers, and newswires from all metropolitan and rural areas within the United States.

 |RILM: Abstracts of Music Literature

-The comprehensive database to the music literature.
-Indexes articles, books, conference proceedings, bibliographies, catalogues, dissertations, festchriften, iconographies, critical commentaries to complete works, ethnographic recordings and videos, reviews and more.
+1967-present.
+Comprehensive database to scholarly literature on music.
+Indexes articles, bibliographies, books, catalogues, conference proceedings, critical commentaries to complete works, dissertations, electronic resources, ethnographic recordings and videos, festschriften, iconographies, reviews, and more.
 Particularly strong for classical music.
-For popular music publications see Academic Search Premier.
+For popular music publications, see Academic Search Premier.